BdR76/CSVLint/readme.md

 * kbilsted for providing the excellent [NotepadPlusPlusPluginPack.Net](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net)
-* jokedst, [CsvQuery](https://github.com/jokedst/CsvQuery) was the inspiration for converting [datasetmultitool](https://github.com/BdR76/datasetmultitool) as a Notepad++ plug-in
+* jokedst, [CsvQuery](https://github.com/jokedst/CsvQuery) was the inspiration for converting [datasetmultitool](https://github.com/BdR76/datasetmultitool) to a Notepad++ plug-in
+* [DonHo](https://github.com/donho) for creating Notepad++ and everyone at the [Notepad++ Community forum](https://community.notepad-plus-plus.org/) for providing feedback
 * Anyone who shared their [plug-in on GitHub](https://github.com/search?l=C%23&q=notepad%2B%2B+plugin&type=Repositories)

-The CSV Lint plug-in couldn't have been created without their source examples and suggestions.
+The CSV Lint plug-in couldn't have been created without their source examples, suggestions and valuable feedback.

 Disclaimer
 ----------